marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/c++-modules.rst

 header files with that particular trailing pathname are noted.
 You may repeat this form to cover several different header files.
-This option may be helpful in determining whether include translation is happening-if it is working correctly, it behaves as if it isn't there at all.
+This option may be helpful in determining whether include translation is happening---if it is working correctly, it behaves as if it isn't there at all.

 The :option:`-flang-info-module-cmi` option can be used to determine